justincbagley/Aspen-GBS-Mendeley-Data-accession/Mendeley_README.md

 **Scripts and other files contained in this accession.**

-Text representation of the file tree structure of the accession:
+Text representation of the current directory file tree structure of the accession:

 ```
-Current directory tree structure:

 /
-|
-|
 |
 |- SNP_Discovery_Pipeline
 |   |-- final_run